 A hearing that is adjourned for 5 or more calendar days is considered a complete hearing for purposes of attendance fees.
 Therefore, in such situations, this form must be completed and submitted to the Regional Office immediately upon such adjournment.
 A new Form NLRB-4237 should be completed for the reopened hearing.
-If the hearing officer or trial attorney is away from the Regional Office on the last day of the month, he/she should inform the Regional Office of the estimated cost of hearing through that date.
+If the hearing officer or trial attorney is away from the Regional Office on the last day of the month, he/she should inform the Regional Office of the attorney that date.